MaiAbdelhameed/YouTube-clone/README.md

 # YouTube-clone

-recreating youtube.com using HTML and CSS
+recreating youtube.com using only basic HTML and CSS.